Abbasalubeid/OperatingSystems/Processes/Pipes/README.md

 ls / | wc -l
 ```

-This command will display the number of files and directories in the root path which should match the output of the `ProcessPipeCommunication` program.
+This command will display the number of files and directories in the root path which should match the output of the `ipc` program.